 What Are the Different Types of Truck Accidents?

 A number of different vehicles can be involved in truck accidents.
 Different rules and legal procedures may be involved depending on who owns and operates the truck.

 Maggiano, DiGirolamo & Lizzi has extensive experience representing clients in claims involving:

 - Delivery truck accidents

 - Tanker truck accidents

 - Utility truck accidents

-Our attorneys have also seen the many ways trucking accidents can harm others.
+Our New Jersey trucking accident attorneys have also seen the many ways trucking accidents can harm others.
 Some of the most common types of accidents we see involving commercial and municipal trucks include: